httpsVishu/dgm-eval-gaming/sandbox/README.md

 gaming_result_spoofing       standard               True        0.00        0.00          1.00
 ```

-## Reading the result
+## Reading the results

-Two attacks that compromise a *shared* signal point (the generalized check-logic patch,
+The two cheating strategies in the middle, the ones that patch the shared check logic or fake the shared log,
-and the log-spoofing attack) score a perfect 1.00 against ordinary aggregate scoring but
+both score a perfect 1.00 against the regular twenty scenario detector.
+That detector checks twenty things,
-0.00 against the isolated detector — confirming that removing the shared signal point,
-not merely adding more checked instances, is what closes that vulnerability.

-The last row is the deliberate, important caveat: an attack built specifically to target
-the *isolated* detector's own verification format defeats it completely (1.00), while
+but it never actually catches the cheat because all twenty checks are reading from the same broken source.
+Once the isolated detector is used instead, where nothing is shared, both of those same cheats drop straight to 0.00.
+Nothing changed about the cheat itself.
+What changed is that there was no longer one shared weak point for it to hit.

+That is the main result.
+The number of things checked matters far less than whether those checks secretly depend on
+one shared piece of code.

+The very last row tells a different story.
+One more attack was built, this time aimed specifically at the isolated
+detector itself, faking the exact output format it expects to see.
+That attack defeats the isolated detector completely,
-failing against both other detectors (0.00 on each, since it never spoofs the log field
+scoring a perfect 1.00, while failing against both of the other detectors since it never bothers faking the log they actually check.
-those actually read).
-No detector design here is unconditionally safe — each one closes
-off a specific attack surface while remaining exploitable by an attacker who knows its
-particular checking logic.

-This is the experiment's actual point: detection-layer design can remove the cheapest,
-most generic failure mode (compromising a shared signal source), but that is a narrower
-and more honest claim than "solving" eval gaming.
+This part matters most and is not meant to be buried.
+No detector here is safe against everything.
+Every design tested
+blocks certain kinds of cheating while staying open to the one kind built specifically to beat it.
+Removing a shared
+weak point genuinely helps because it shuts down the easiest, laziest way to cheat.
+It just does not shut down every
+way to cheat and that distinction matters more than the headline result itself.